For an overview of the standard and FastTrack ADR Program application processes, please reference the ADR Forms Checklist:

 The ADR Team provides the Installation and Verification Report to PG&E. PG&E authorizes and issues the first incentive payment following approval of the Report, and the ADR Team delivers the payment to you.

-Participate in each event of their respective DR Program for one full DR season.
-For example, if Step 6 is completed in July of 2017, you will wait for the second incentive payment until July of 2018.
+Participate in each event of their respective DR Program for one year.
+For example, if Step 4 is completed in July of 2017, you will wait for the second incentive payment after July of 2018.

 Step 7 – Second Incentive Payment (up to 40% of Total Incentive):